-NEW YORK – Pulitzer prize-winning Filipino journalist Jose Antonio Vargas, who revealed to the world that he is an undocumented immigrant, was a guest on the Emmy award-winning political satire show, “The Colbert Report”.
+NEW YORK – Pulitzer Prize-winning Filipino journalist Jose Antonio Vargas, who had come out and revealed to the world that he is an undocumented immigrant, was a guest Thursday on the Emmy Award-winning political satire show, The Colbert Report.

-On the show, host Stephen Colbert said, "My guest tonight is a Pulitzer Prize-winning journalist who recently admitted he is an illegal immigrant so I will pay him half of nothing I pay my guests."
+On the show, host Stephen Colbert said, "My guest tonight is a Pulitzer Prize-winning journalist who recently admitted that he is an illegal immigrant so I will pay him half of nothing I pay my guests."

-Vargas said: “I grew up here.
+"I grew up here.
 This is my home.
-I've been here since I was 12.
-I'm an American.
+I've been here since I was 12," Vargas told Colbert.
+"I'm an American.
 I just don't have the right kind of papers."

-Then Colbert asked Vargas a daring question.
-He said, “You're also a gay man?
+"You're also a gay man?
 Which was harder, coming out of the closet as a gay man or as a border gay?"

 Colbert said: "Raise your right hand.
 Now raise your left hand.
 Now go turn yourself in to the authorities!"

 Vargas called on viewers to sign an online petition to make immigration part of the national conversation.
 The petition can be seen on www.change.org.